Constitution Day (Norway): Celebration abroad

 Syttende Mai is also celebrated in many Norwegian migrant communities throughout the world, with traditional foods, sometimes including lutefisk.
 In the United States and Canada, the local lodges of the Sons of Norway often play a central part in organizing the festivities.

 The Bay Ridge neighborhood in Brooklyn, New York City has had an annual 17 May Parade and celebration since 1952.
 It is well-attended and celebrated by Norwegian-Americans who immigrated to Brooklyn in the early 20th century.

-One major celebration occurs in Petersburg, Alaska also known as "Little Norway".
+One major celebration occurs in Petersburg, Alaska, also known as "Little Norway".
 The town is a Norwegian settlement and strongly retains its roots.
 The festival occurs the weekend closest to 17 May and includes a parade, Leikarring dancers, herring toss, Norwegian pastries such as lefse and even a pack of Vikings and Valkyries.

-Another major Syttende Mai celebration occurs in Stoughton, Wisconsin which, along with Seattle, Washington, claims to be the 2nd largest in the world, and the largest in the U.S. Festivities include canoe racing, two parades, an art fair, a 20-mile run that starts in Madison, Wisconsin, and a great deal of bratwurst consumption.
-The festival features the Stoughton High School Norwegian Dancers, a group that tours the country showcasing traditional ethnic dances of Scandinavia.Smaller Syttende Mai celebrations are held in Norwegian-heritage communities throughout western Wisconsin, Minnesota, and elsewhere in the Midwestern United States.
-Members of Norway's Parliament Storting travel to Chicago to attend a three-day celebration consisting of a concert, banquet and parade hosted by the Norwegian National League.
-Spring Grove, Minnesota also hosts a 3-day festival on the weekend nearest to Syttende Mai, while nearby Decorah, Iowa, the home of Nordic Fest and the Vesterheim Norwegian-American Museum, also hosts a parade.
+Another major Syttende Mai celebration occurs in Stoughton, Wisconsin, which, along with Seattle, Washington, claims to be the 2nd largest in the world, and the largest in the US.
+Festivities include canoe racing, two parades, an art fair, a half marathon run around the Stoughton community, and a great deal of bratwurst consumption.
+The festival features the Stoughton High School Norwegian Dancers, a group that tours the country showcasing traditional ethnic dances of Scandinavia.

+Smaller Syttende Mai celebrations are held in Norwegian-heritage communities throughout western Wisconsin, Minnesota, and elsewhere in the Midwestern United States.
+Members of Norway's Parliament Storting travel to Chicago to attend a three-day celebration consisting of a concert, banquet and parade (in Park Ridge, Illinois) hosted by the Norwegian National League.
+Spring Grove, Minnesota, also hosts a 3-day festival on the weekend nearest to Syttende Mai, while nearby Decorah, Iowa, the home of Nordic Fest and the Vesterheim Norwegian-American Museum, also hosts a parade.
 Syttende Mai is also celebrated in Oswego, New York.
-Since 1969, the city of Westby in western Wisconsin has celebrated a four-day festival featuring authentic Norwegian foods, crafts, a "frokost" and Norwegian church service.
+Since 1969, the city of Westby, Wisconsin, has celebrated a four-day festival featuring authentic Norwegian foods, crafts, a "frokost" and Norwegian church service.

-Other large celebrations are held in the Ballard neighborhood of Seattle, Washington, (which also claims to be the largest Syttende Mai parade outside of Oslo) Poulsbo, Washington, and Bay Ridge, Brooklyn.
+Other large celebrations are held in the Ballard, Seattle, which also claims to be the largest Syttende Mai parade outside of Oslo, Poulsbo, Washington, and Bay Ridge, Brooklyn.
 Epcot's Norwegian Pavilion in Florida, celebrates Constitution Day with numerous flags around the pavilion, as well as parades around the World Showcase Lagoon.
-Salt Lake City, Utah, holds its annual celebration at the International Peace Gardens where 400-700 people attend each year.
+Salt Lake City, Utah, holds its annual celebration at the International Peace Gardens.
+400-700 people attend each year.